-8. Replacement of Mechanical/Plumbing Equipment
+8. Process Box: Replacement of Mechanical/Plumbing Equipment

-Existing electrical systems serving or monitoring the mechanical equipment must be reinstalled to meet the requirements of current code.
-Existing electrical systems to be reconnected must be code complying in terms of the type of source and branch.
-That is, the source must be normal, life safety branch, critical branch, or equipment system, as required by current code.
+Existing electrical systems serving or monitoring the mechanical/plumbing equipment must be reconnected to meet the requirements of current code.
+Electrical circuit providing power to the equipment must meet the power source requirements of Mechanical Narrative 9 of this CAN.
+That is, the power source must be normal, life safety branch, critical branch, or equipment branch as required by Mechanical Narrative 9 on this CAN.
 If the EES is a non-segregated EES, the existing electrical system to be reconnected must meet current code requirements for either normal source or emergency source connection.
-Existing electrical systems serving the replaced mechanical equipment do not require upgrade or segregation unless load capacity limits are exceeded as shown in the lower portion of the electrical flow chart.
+Existing electrical systems serving the replaced mechanical equipment do not require segregation unless load capacity limits are exceeded as shown in the lower portion of the electrical flow chart.
+Code at the time of initial installation may be met if a single element or component is being replaced, and no other operational/functional changes were made to the facility being served by the new element or component.